FraLotito/higher-order-motifs/README.md

 ## Abstract

-A deluge of new data on social, technological and biological networked systems suggests that a large number of interactions among system units are not limited to pairs, but rather involve a higher number of nodes.
-To properly encode such higher-order interactions, richer mathematical frameworks such as hypergraphs are needed, where hyperlinks describe connections among an arbitrary number of nodes.
-Here we introduce the concept of higher-order motifs, small connected subgraphs where vertices may be linked by interactions of any order.
-We provide lower and upper bounds on the number of higher-order motifs as a function of the motif size, and propose an efficient algorithm to extract complete higher-order motif profiles from empirical data.
+A deluge of new data on real-world networks suggests that interactions among system units are not limited to pairs, but often involve a higher number of nodes.
+To properly encode higher-order interactions, richer mathematical frameworks such as hypergraphs are needed, where hyperedges describe interactions among an arbitrary number of nodes.
+Here we systematically investigate higher-order motifs, defined as small connected subgraphs in which vertices may be linked by interactions of any order, and propose an efficient algorithm to extract complete higher-order motif profiles from empirical data.
 We identify different families of hypergraphs, characterized by distinct higher-order connectivity patterns at the local scale.
-We also capture evidences of structural reinforcement, a mechanism that associates higher strengths of higher-order interactions for the nodes that interact more at the pairwise level.
-Our work highlights the informative power of higher-order motifs, providing a first way to extract higher-order fingerprints in hypergraphs at the network microscale.
+We also propose a set of measures to study the nested structure of hyperedges and provide evidences of structural reinforcement, a mechanism that associates higher strengths of higher-order interactions for the nodes that interact more at the pairwise level.
+Our work highlights the informative power of higher-order motifs, providing a principled way to extract higher-order fingerprints in hypergraphs at the network microscale.

 <img src="https://github.com/FraLotito/higher-order-motifs/blob/master/cover.png" data-canonical-src="https://github.com/FraLotito/higher-order-motifs/blob/master/cover.png" width="700" height="300" />